Chenot/SF_EFs/README.md

 1. **Data Combination (`P01_combine_data.R`)**
    - Combines demographics and task performance data
-   - Creates unified dataset for analysis
+   - Creates unified dataset for analysis in `results/combined_data/`

 2. **Data Transformation (`P02_behavioral_data_transformation.R`)**
    - Performs data transformations
    - Calculates z-scores for task performance
-   - Saves output in /combined_data/behavior/
+   - Saves output in `results/combined_data/`

 3. **Demographics Analysis (`P03_demographics.R`)**
-   - Extracts and summarizes participant demographics
+   - Extracts and summarizes participant demographics in the Terminal

 4. **Space Fortress Psychometrics (`P04_SF_psychometrics.R`)**
    - Analyzes Space Fortress sensitivity and reliability
+   - Generates text with the results in the Terminal
-   - Generates and saves associated figures
+   - Generates and saves associated figures in `results/figures/`

 5. **Hypotheses Testing (`P05_hypotheses.R`)**
    - Tests main hypotheses about relationships between:
      - Space Fortress performance and executive functions
      - Space Fortress performance and demographics
+   - Generates text with the results in the Terminal
-   - Generates and saves associated figures
+   - Generates and saves associated figures in `results/figures/`

 6. **Supplementary Analyses (`P06_SupplementaryMaterial.R`)**
    - Creates statisticals analyses available in supplementary materials
+   - Generates text with the results in the Terminal
-   - Generates and saves associated figures
+   - Generates and saves associated figures in `results/figures/`

 ## **Instructions**